All Milken Institute School of Public Health students register for courses online using the GWeb Information System.

 If you wish to withdraw from the university (including all of your courses) and do not plan to return to GW to complete your degree, you must complete a Complete Withdrawal Form and submit it to the Office of Student Records.
 GW asks that withdrawing students complete an exit survey.
 Please make sure that you contact all offices that need to be informed of your leaving; failure to do so may result in additional expenses.

-The university reserves the right to cancel courses because of low enrollment or staffing changes.
+George Washington University reserves the right to cancel courses because of low enrollment or staffing changes.
 Please refer to course schedules, available through the GW Office of the Registrar, for the most up-to-date information.
 If the university cancels a course, 100 percent of tuition and fees will be refunded.

 Maintaining Your Enrollment Status/Continuous Enrollment Policy